Fall 2023 Course Offerings

 Chair Yoga

 Cindy Smith, certified YogaFit instructor, leads this gentle form of yoga practiced sitting or standing using a chair for support.
 She teaches basic movements for total body stretching along with an emphasis on balance and core strength.
-Class size limit 75.

 Crochet: Happy Hookers!